Circumcision: Human papillomavirus

 Human papillomavirus (HPV) is the most commonly transmitted sexually transmitted infection, affecting both men and women.
 While most infections are asymptomatic and are cleared by the immune system, some types of the virus cause genital warts, and other types, if untreated, cause various forms of cancer, including cervical cancer and penile cancer.
 Genital warts and cervical cancer are the two most common problems resulting from HPV.

-Circumcision is associated with a reduced prevalence of oncogenic types of HPV infection, meaning that a randomly selected circumcised man is less likely to be found infected with cancer-causing types of HPV than an uncircumcised man.
+Circumcision is associated with a reduced prevalence of oncogenic types of HPV infection, meaning that a randomly selected circumcised man is less likely to be infected with cancer-causing types of HPV than an uncircumcised man.
 It also decreases the likelihood of multiple infections.
 As of 2012, there was no strong evidence that it reduces the rate of new HPV infection, but the procedure is associated with increased clearance of the virus by the body, which can account for the finding of reduced prevalence.
 HPV vaccination is the best method to prevent infection from HPV.

 Although genital warts are caused by a type of HPV, there is no statistically significant relationship between being circumcised and the presence of genital warts.